 I want you to get hired!
-Over the past 15 years, I’ve been involved in hiring hundreds of educators.
+Over the past 15 years, I’ve been involved in hiring hundreds of teachers.
 I’ve been privileged to support dozens of educators in job searches.
-I want to share with you the things I’ve learned and exactly what I tell prospective education leaders.
+I want to share with you the things I’ve learned and exactly what I tell job seekers.
 Whether you are looking for a support role, a teacher position, or a school principal job, these interview tips will help you get an education job.

 In this post, I’ll share keys to help make sure you are prepared to succeed in your educator interview and get the job you want.

 These concepts are applicable to all levels of the education career ladder.
 They’ll not only help you get the job, but also increase your chances of finding the right match, and of progressing in your career.